The Midweek Bridge: Why a 10-Minute Hello Matters

 Many parents worry that a midweek call creates "contact" between the adults that leads to conflict.
 The goal is to make the call parent-neutral.
 If the use of a personal cell phone feels like an "invasion" of privacy, consider these alternatives:

-The "Private Room" Approach: It is often healthiest for a child to take the call in a private space (like their bedroom or a playroom).
+- The "Private Room" Approach.
+It is often healthiest for a child to take the call in a private space (like their bedroom or a playroom).
 This prevents the "audience effect," where a child feels they are being monitored.
-As long as the child is safe, privacy allows them to speak freely and naturally.
+Where consistent with existing safety provisions in the parenting order or agreement, privacy can allow the child to speak freely.

 Sample Midweek Conduct Agreement